bretth/saltstack-ops-handbook/docs/Part-2-Creating-a-Baseline-Environment.md

 - [ ]   `touch srv/pillar/locale.sls` to configure the locale formula state.

 	By convention the formula's pillar.example file should give a full example configuration.
-The locale.sls file will be merged with all the other pillar files so the name of the file doesn't really matter expect for consistency and clarity.
+The locale.sls file will be merged with all the other pillar files so the name of the file doesn't really matter expect for consistency and clarity*.

 		locale:
 		 present: